KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

 ## Assign to $null

-In many cases you can also assign the results to `$null` for the same effect as using `Out-Null`.
+You can assign the results of a command to `$null` for the same effect as using `Out-Null`.

 ``` posh
     $null = New-Item -Type Directory -Path $path